header site background image

 Current events

-In June 2021, the City of Montreal presented its redevelopment vision for the Sourdes-Muettes site.
-The Quebec government owns the complex.
-It is expected that it will be transferred to a private developer who will carry out the restoration, redevelopment and requalification work.
+In June 2021, the City of Montréal presented its redevelopment vision for the Sourdes-Muettes site.
+The Government of Québec owns the complex.
+Plans call for it to be transferred to a private developer, who will carry out restoration, reconfiguration, and adaptive reuse work.

 Actions of Heritage Montréal